vicapow/all-the-streets/README.md

     node download.js

-This will download the data for the [US Census](http://www2.census.gov/geo/tiger/TIGER2014/ROADS/) website and run ogr2gr as well as convert the geojson files to topojson.
+To download the data for the [US Census](http://www2.census.gov/geo/tiger/TIGER2014/ROADS/) website and run ogr2gr as well as convert the geojson files to topojson.
 Grab coffee.
 It's going to take a while (1-2 hours on my macbook air).

-Now run you can
+Now you can run

     node draw.js

-Which will generate the image to `out/out.png`.
+Which will generate the image and save it to `out/out.png`.
 Feel free to modify the `draw.js` script to your liking.
 This should take about 10-20 minutes at the default resolution.